Frequently Asked Questions

 No, full internet access in the Libraries is restricted to current UCB faculty, staff, and students.
 Visitors can, however, have basic or "research" access to library resources, which includes library catalogs, article databases, and other licensed library resources.
 For more information see the computers in the libraries page.

-Public computers in the libraries only allow printing from online sources such as web pages or email attachments.
+Public computers in the libraries allow printing from online sources such as web pages or email attachments, and from any software application found on the machine.
+CalNet ID is required to access public computers that include word processing and other desktop applications.